lacchain/node-health-check/README.md

 # Node Health Check #

 ## Introduction
-* This software guarantees availability of **orion** transaction manager.
+* The node-health-check service can be used to guarante availability of the **orion** transaction manager.
 The code aims to work hand in hand with the operating system.
-If for some reason Orion fails then the software restarts orion service.
+If for some reason the Orion service fails, then the node-health-check service restarts it.

-* Currently this code is being used in the [lacchain network](https://github.com/lacchain/besu-network) by **writer** nodes that execute private transactions.
-The installation has been automated in the lacchain-network repository by using ansible.
+* The installation of this service has been automated in the recommended process for the deployment of new nodes described in the [lacchain network](https://github.com/lacchain/besu-network) repository, that uses Ansible.
+Therefore, it's being used in the [besu-network](https://github.com/lacchain/besu-network) by **writer** nodes that execute private transactions.

-* When running, the software monitors the following:
+* The node-health-check service monitors the following:
     1. Orion Node url
     2. Orion Client url
     3. Orion Java process: Monitors the heap and old space.